ksu-cs-textbooks/cc210/content/12-classes/05-java/09-properties/_index.md

 [Video Materials]({{% relref "./video" %}})

+{{% notice important "UML Diagram Incorrect" %}}

+In the video, the UML diagram incorrectly shows the `name` property as a public property with a `+` symbol.
+However, in the code, it is shown as a private property, which is the correct design.
+The design is also corrected in the example below.

+{{% /notice %}}

 So far in this chapter we've learned how to create private and public attributes in our classes.
 What if we want to create an attribute that is read-only, or one that only accepts a particular set of values?
 In Java, we can do that using a pattern of _getter_ and _setter_ methods.

 Some languages use the term _property_ to refer to an attribute that is typically accessed using _getter_ and _setter_ methods.
 We will use that term in this context for now.